How to Manage Brine Disposal & Treatment

 Membrane Treatment Systems

 Reverse osmosis (RO) is the membrane system most widely used to desalt brine waters.
-RO produces freshwater and more concentrated brine often referred to as RO brine, reject, or concentrate.
+RO produces freshwater and more concentrated brine that is often referred to as RO brine, reject, or concentrate.
 This brine concentrate will usually reach concentrations of dissolved salts and chemicals that will be near scaling limits.
 This requires treatment to relieve the scaling potential if you will use a thermal system to further concentrate the brine or to produce solids.
-Alternatively, you could consider thermal systems that can operate under scaling conditions, such as seeded slurry evaporators or a SaltMaker, to eliminate the thermal pretreatment step.
+Alternatively, you could consider thermal systems that can operate under scaling conditions, such as seeded slurry evaporators or a SaltMaker, to eliminate the thermal pre-treatment step.

-Chemical softening can be used to manage scaling; however, cost, physical footprint, and the ability to deal with varying feedwater chemistry must be considered.
-Technologies such as Saltworks’ automated BrineRefine provide an economic, compact, and flexible chemical softening solution for maximizing RO and UHP RO brine concentration.
-Saltworks’ BrineGo is an example of a fully integrated solution that combines RO or UHP RO, BrineRefine, and central control to provide a membrane based solution that concentrates brine to levels only previously attainable by more costly thermal systems.
+Chemical softening can be used to manage scaling.
+However, cost, physical footprint, and the ability to deal with varying feedwater chemistry must be considered.
+Technologies such as Saltworks’ automated BrineRefine system provide an economical, compact, and flexible chemical softening solution for maximizing RO and UHP RO brine concentration.
+Saltworks provides fully integrated solutions that combine RO or UHP RO with BrineRefine and central controls to provide a membrane-based solution that concentrates brine to levels only previously attainable by more costly thermal systems.

 Thermal Treatment Systems

-If you are considering thermal evaporative systems, maximizing freshwater recovery from lower cost membrane systems before using expensive thermal systems will deliver the best project economics.
-In general, there are two types of thermal systems based on their residual outputs: (1) evaporators that produce concentrated, low volume brine but do not precipitate solids; and (2) crystallizers that exceed salt saturation and produce solids.
-For high flow rate zero liquid discharge applications, evaporators are used to preconcentrate the brine prior to the crystallizer for final solids production.
-At lower flows, the waste brine can be sent directly to the crystallizer after treating with a membrane system.
+For high flow-rate zero liquid discharge applications, evaporators are used to preconcentrate the brine prior to the crystallizer for final solids production.
+At lower flow rates, the waste brine can be sent directly to the crystallizer after treating with a membrane system.

-The final disposal of residuals is important in determining whether additional process steps are required.
-If you have options for disposing of concentrated brine, it will usually not require further treatment.
-Evaporators are only reducing the volume of brine for final disposal, ensuring you need fewer trucks to move the brine or less capacity in disposal wells or ponds.
 However, depending on the treatment technology you use, additional treatment may be required for solid residuals before a landfill will accept them for disposal.
-Almost all landfills require solids to pass a paint filter test, while some also require analysis of pH and leachable metals.
+Almost all landfills require solids to pass a paint filter test, while some landfills also require analysis of pH and leachable metals.
 To pass a paint filter test, the solids should be dewatered until they have no free water present.
 Centrifuges, filter presses, and/or dryers are required to further process solids produced by conventional crystallizers to pass the paint filter test.
 Other crystallizers, such as the SaltMaker MultiEffect, have their own solids management systems that produce dewatered solids in sacks without the need for centrifuges, filter presses, or dryers.

 Brine Disposal